• Skip to primary navigation

 • ×

-With luscious vanilla ginger cashew cream, layers of fresh figs, and a crumbly crust laced with earthy chestnut flour, this vegan and gluten-free ginger fig tart makes a glorious fall dessert for all.
+With luscious vanilla ginger cashew cream, layers of fresh figs, and a crunchy gluten-free crust laced with earthy chestnut flour, this vegan and gluten-free fig tart makes a glorious fall dessert.

 delicious Ginger Fig Tart with Chestnut-Almond Crust {vegan & gluten-free}

-Last week marked the 1st anniversary of my cookbook Alternative Baker being out in the world, and the 8th blogiversary of The Bojon Gourmet.
-Let's celebrate with ginger fig tart!
-The gluten-free chestnut almond crust is adapted from Alternative Baker, and layered with ginger cashew cream and fresh figs. I love the way the tart slices up, with multi-hued rings of figs hiding in layers, and the bright fruit melds with gently spiced vanilla cashew cream and earthy, cookie-like tart crust.
+The gluten-free chestnut almond crust is adapted from Alternative Baker, and layered with ginger cashew cream and fresh figs. I love the way the tart slices up, with multi-hued rings of figs hiding in layers.
+The bright fruit melds with gently spiced vanilla cashew cream and earthy, cookie-like tart crust.

 sliced figs